ionathomas/ionathomas/README.md

-# I’m Iona Thomas 👋 | Software Engineer & Aspiring Full Stack Developer
+# I’m Iona Thomas 👋 | Software Engineer • Aspiring Full Stack Developer • ETL Enthusiast

-I’m **Iona Thomas**, a passionate Software Engineer who enjoys building scalable backend systems and solving data challenges.
+Passionate about solving problems, building scalable systems, and always eager to learn something new.
+I enjoy working across the stack — from databases and ETL pipelines to APIs and frontend development.

 - 💻 Skilled in **Java, Python, SQL, ETL Testing, and Talend**
 - 🚀 Currently exploring **React** to strengthen my frontend skills